 Make sure your oven is preheated to 325 F. Put the oven rack in the center of the oven and bake uncovered for about 1 hour and 10 minutes.
 It might take a little longer but start out here before checking.
 Opening the oven door too many times can disturb the cooking as it lowers temperature in the oven.

 See how the edges are a little darker then the center?
 That is about how you want it to look.
 It will also just slightly jiggle in the center.
-The cracks in the top are ok because that is the pumpkin layer and as it sets, it will settle down a bit.
-It isn't the cheesecake cracking.

 Allow to cool to about 1 hour before placing in the fridge.
 Do not cover right away when putting it in the fridge.
-After about an hour in the fridge you will cover it with foil.
+After about an hour or 2 in the fridge you will cover it with foil.
 It needs to be fully cooled down before covering or you will have moisture on your dessert.

-Layered Pumpkin Cheesecake
+Pumpkin Layered Cheesecake

 - 12 graham crackers

-- 5 tbsp butter unsalted
+- 5 Tablespoons butter salted or unsalted

-- 1 tbsp brown sugar
+- 1 Tablespoon brown sugar

-- 16 oz cream cheese softened to room temperature
+- 16 ounces cream cheese softened to room temperature

 - 2 eggs at room temperature